Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: V. Agreement with present theories and the possibility of experimental realization

 One of the most likely sources of a dense gas of neutrinos is from a type-II supernovae, where the shock wave formed between the collapsing interior and the outer layers of the star's iron core breaches the stellar neutrino layers and produces a large outburst of electron neutrinos \cite{Janka1, Zuber}.
 The best evidence for this neutrino emission is from the supernova of a blue B3I supergiant on Feb 23 1987 in the Large Magellanic Cloud (dubbed SN1987A), which was confirmed to be a type-II supernova from hydrogen line spectra and whose neutrino output was discovered by four individual detectors \cite{Aglietta, Alekseev, Bionta, Hirata}.
 Interestingly, the average neutrino energy from SN1987A is lower than contemporary theoretical predictions, and thus the observed neutrino spectrum has a "pinched" maximum not seen in the thermal Fermi-Dirac distribution \cite{Yuksel}.
-It is a simple step to rederive the internal energy of the Majorana gas in the 3D ultra-relativistic case, giving us
+Recalling the internal energy of the Majorana-Schwinger gas in the 3D ultra-relativistic case, we find

-From this ultra-relativistic Majorana correction factor $\gamma_3\approx 0.215$, a low internal energy of the supernova-born neutrino cloud could be a signature that the neutrino is a Majorana fermion.
-Nonetheless, the lack of current supernova neutrino events makes statistical analysis of the thermal distribution difficult; the Majorana theory predicts a much lower energy than found in the SN1987 spectrum, so it might be possible that a number of these low-energy events originate from the neutrino background \cite{Costantini}.
-Recent theoretical studies have shown that if neutrinos violate the Pauli principle we would observe faster cooling and lower stellar temperatures, and could better explain the thermal neutrino distribution's "pinched" maximum \cite{Dolgov2,Choubey,Dolgov3}.
-Because we know that neutrinos have half-integer spin from spin conservation in $\beta$-decay, we could explain this possibly pathological statistical behavior as a "violation" of the Pauli exclusion principle through mutual particle-particle annihilation.
-Analysis of neutrino emissions from future supernovae could verify if the Majorana distribution truly describes the statistics of these particles.
+From this ultra-relativistic Majorana correction factor $\gamma_3\approx 0.215$, a low internal energy of the supernova-born neutrino cloud could be a signature that the neutrino gas follows Majorana-Schwinger statistics, and is therefore a Majorana fermion.
+Nonetheless, the lack of current supernova neutrino events makes statistical analysis of the thermal distribution difficult; our Majorana-Schwinger theory predicts a much lower energy than found in the SN1987 spectrum, so it might be possible that a number of these low-energy events originate from the neutrino background \cite{Costantini}.
+Recent theoretical studies have shown that if neutrinos annihilate then we would observe faster cooling and lower stellar temperatures, and could better explain the thermal neutrino distribution's "pinched" maximum \cite{Dolgov2,Choubey,Dolgov3}.
+Because we know that neutrinos have half-integer spin from spin conservation in $\beta$-decay, we could explain this possibly pathological statistical behavior as mutual particle-particle annihilation of Majorana-Schwinger fermions.
+Analysis of neutrino emissions from future supernovae could verify if the Majorana-Schwinger distribution truly describes the statistics of these particles.